iRobotEducation/create3_docs/docs/lessons/pwp/c3-phone-home.md

 ## Going Further
 Can you use the command await robot.get_position() to program your robot to list the coordinates of the obstacles it bumps into?
 How might you turn that list into a basic map?

-Try combining the navigate_to() commands with the Create 3 Light Painting Activity to create precise drawings from a coordinate grid.
+Try combining the navigate_to() commands with the Create® 3 Light Painting Activity to create precise drawings from a coordinate grid.

 Try measuring out your robot’s arena in centimeters and placing stickers or other flat landmarks down on specific coordinates.
 Program your robot to drive to each of the coordinates.
 How similar are you measurements?